Eywek/blog/_posts/2022-09-25-build-workflow-validation-system.md

 }
 ```

 This way we have an option type and an output type.
-So when a user use a data node for another data node, we can compare both io-ts type and see if they match (i.e. if the filter value is expected to be a `t.string`, the property from the output of the dependency should be compatible with `t.string`, so it could be `t.string` or `t.literal(<string>)`).
+So when a user use a data node for another data node, we can compare both io-ts type and see if they match (e.g. if the filter value is expected to be a `t.string`, the property from the output of the dependency should be compatible with `t.string`, so it could be `t.string` or `t.literal(<string>)`).

 io-ts doesn’t provide a way to compare two io-ts type so we’ve built our own compare utility on top of io-ts types, using io-ts internals.
 Each io-ts type instance contain a `tag` property which identify the type.
 This information allows us to retrieve type definition and compare it with another type definition.